uniwswap/uniwens-docs/dapp-developer-guide/managing-names.md

 ## Transferring a Name

-Each name in POWNS has an owner.
-This account or contract is the only one that may make changes to the name in the POWNS registry.
+Each name in UNIWENS has an owner.
+This account or contract is the only one that may make changes to the name in the UNIWENS registry.
 The owner of a name can transfer ownership to any other account.

 {% tabs %}
 {% tab title="ensjs" %}